facundoolano/aso/README.md

 The avaliable strategies are:
   * `CATEGORY`: looks at apps in the same category as the one given.
   * `SIMILAR`: looks at apps marked by Google Play as "similar".
 For iTunes the "customers also bought" apps are used instead (which may not necessarily be similar to given app).
   * `COMPETITION`: looks at apps that target the same keywords as the one given.
-Note this strategy is expensive so it may require around a minute to resolve.
   * `ARBITRARY`: look at an arbitrary list of apps.
 For this strategy, the first argument should be an array of application IDs instead of a single one.
   * `KEYWORDS`: look at apps that target one of the given seed keywords.
 For this strategy, the first argument should be an array of keywords.